Declaration of Data Protection

 (2) This website uses the following types of cookies, the scope and functionality of which are explained below:

-• Transient cookies are automatically deleted when you close the browser.
+are automatically deleted when you close your browser.
 These include, in particular, session cookies.
-These store a so-called session ID, which can be used to assign various requests from your browser to the common session.
-This allows your computer to be recognized when you return to our website.
-The session cookies are deleted when you log out or close the browser.
+They store a so-called session ID, which allows various requests from your browser to be assigned to the same session.
+This enables your computer to be recognized when you return to our website.
+Session cookies are deleted when you log out or close your browser.

-• Persistent cookies are automatically deleted after a specified period of time, which may differ depending on the cookie.
+are automatically deleted after a specified period, which may vary depending on the cookie.
 You can delete cookies at any time in your browser’s security settings.

-(1) In addition to the purely informational use of our website, we offer various services that you can use if you are interested.
-To do this, you will usually have to provide further personal data that we use to provide the respective service and to which the aforementioned data processing principles apply.
+(1) In addition to purely informational use of our website, we offer various services that you may use if interested.
+To do so, you will typically need to provide additional personal data, which we use to deliver the respective service.
+The principles of data processing mentioned above apply to this data as well.

 (2) In some cases, we use external service providers to process your data.
-These have been carefully selected and commissioned by us, are bound by our instructions and are regularly checked.
+These providers are carefully selected and commissioned by us, are bound by our instructions, and are regularly monitored.

-(3) Furthermore, we may pass on your personal data to third parties if we offer participation in promotions, competitions, contracts or similar services together with partners.
-You will receive more information on this by providing your personal data or in the description of the offer.
+(3) Furthermore, we may share your personal data with third parties if participation in promotions, contests, contract conclusions, or similar services are offered jointly with partners.
+You will receive more detailed information when providing your personal data or in the description of the respective offer.

 Newsletter

-(1) You have the option of filling out a contact form on our website, which forwards your request to us.
-You will be notified of your inclusion in the newsletter distribution list by sending a confirmation e-mail to the address provided.
+(1) You have the option to fill out a contact form on our website, which forwards your inquiry to us.
+You will be notified of your inclusion in the newsletter distribution list via a confirmation email sent to the provided address.
 No further confirmation is required.

-(2) You can revoke your consent to receive the newsletter at any time and unsubscribe from the newsletter.
-You can revoke your consent by clicking on the link provided in each newsletter e-mail, via the contact form on the website, or by sending a message to the contact details given in the imprint.
+(2) You may revoke your consent to receive the newsletter at any time and unsubscribe.
+You can declare your revocation by clicking the link provided in each newsletter email, via the contact form on the website, or by sending a message to the contact details listed in the legal notice.

 • the purposes of the processing;

-the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;
+• the recipients or categories of recipients to whom the personal data has been or will be disclosed, particularly in the case of recipients in third countries or international organizations;

-• the envisaged period for which the personal data will be stored;
+• the intended duration for which the personal data will be stored;

 • the existence of a right to lodge a complaint with a supervisory authority;